COMING TOGETHER TO ADDRESS COMMON ECONOMIC, SOCIAL AND CULTURAL NEEDS

 Whether you are a long-standing mutual enterprise or a local community considering forming a co-operative, the BCCM can help you get appropriate advice.
 We assist governments, organisations and communities to set up and run effective co-operative and mutual organisations.

-BCCM also works with a range of trusted industry associates who understand the co-operative and mutual model of enterprise.
-They have expertise in:
+BCCM also works with a range of trusted industry associates who understand the co-operative and mutual model of

 - Co-operative development